The Unique Uganda’s Most Beautiful Waterfalls, – Amazing and Powerful.

 Wanale is believed to have been named after one of the sons of Masaba, the patriarch of the Bagisu; it is again thought to be the origin of Nabarwa, the Kalenjin woman who prevailed upon Masaba to get circumcised before they got married.

-Activities such as mountain hiking will of course usher you into other beautiful attractions such as the old caves like Khaukha the most prominent cave in the region.
-On the cave walls, you’ll see scribbled writing for previous visitors in lines like “Mary Ferguson was here” and you too could add yours for all other upcoming visitors to read.
-It’s wallboard of honor, lol.
+Activities such as mountain hiking will, of course, usher you into other beautiful attractions, such as the old caves like Khaukha, the most prominent cave in the region.
+On the cave walls, you’ll see scribbled writing for previous visitors in lines like “Mary Ferguson was here”, and y, ou too could add yours for all other upcoming visitors to read.
+It’s a wallbwallonour, lol.

 5. Itanda Falls in Jinja

-The falls are located in Jinja Uganda.
+The falls are located in Jinja, Uganda.
 This is one of the top adventurous places you will ever encounter in Uganda.
-This spectacular set of rapids and waterfalls is commonly known to kayakers and rafters, also known to Prince William of Great Britain.
+This spectacular set of rapids and waterfalls is commonly known to kayakers and rafters, and also known to Prince William of Great Britain.

-A while ago, all focus on the Nile in Jinja was at the Bujagali falls and at the source of the Nile but now the Bujagali falls are no more due to the construction of the Dam and power station at that destination, and little did people know that there was a spectacular Itanda falls.
+A while ago, all focus on the Nile in Jinja was at the Bujagali Falls and the source of the Nil, but now the Bujagali Falls are no more due to the construction of the Dam and power station at that destination, and little did people know that there was a spectacular Itanda Falls.
+Falls visit to Jinja, don’t just go for only the source of the Nile and that,,t’s that’s this b; beautiful place has also got a lot to offer.
+Come see this, too!

 6. Kisiizi Falls in Rukungiri

-The water runs down from Nyakishenyi hills and sprinkles down to the rocks pouring down to the river which is a dam that supplies electricity to the whole area.
+The water runs down from Nyakishenyi hills and sprinkles down to the rocks, down to the river whiwithdam that supplies electricity to the whole area.

 Many people believe it’s always raining at the falls due to the way water sprinkles down the rocks.
-It feels like more than a kilometer away from the top to the bottom and one will surely feel dizzy when standing at the top and looking down.
+It feels like more than a kilometre from the top to the bottom, and one wi surely feel dizzy when standing at the top and looking down.

-Over 58 years ago, any girl in Rukungiri, Kabale, and Kanungu who would get pregnant before getting married, would be thrown from the top for the falls to the bottom and they would die because it was believed that they had committed an abomination in the society.
+Over 58 years ago, any girl in Rukungiri, Kabale, and Kanungu who would get pregnant before getting married would be thrown from the top for the fof to the bottom, and they w, would die because it was believed that they had committed an abomination in society.
 The girl would be killed by her very family members because that was a disgrace to the family as a whole.

 As a ritual, all women in this region were expected to get married when they were still virgins.
-This culture did not only discourage sex before marriage but also held a death sentence for any girl that became pregnant.
+This culture not only discouraged marriage but also held a death sentence for any girl who became pregnant.

-Looking at falls now one can not easily associate the place with the dark history of deaths, terrified wide-eyed girls, screaming and shouting for help.
+Looking at falls now, one can not easily associate the place with the dark history of deaths, terror, wide-eyed girls, screaming and shouting for help.

-And today it’s one of the leading tourist attractions in Uganda and a source of hydroelectric power that lights up all homes in the area and runs industries too.
+Today it’s on, one of the leading tourist attractions in Uganda and a source of hydroelectric power that lights up all homes in the area and runs industries too.

-Kisizi town is one of the areas in Uganda that never experience load shedding.
+Kisizi town is one of the areas in Uganda that has never experienced shedding.

-Kisizi falls registers a big number of tourists every year due to its history read about by some and those that hear of it for the first time.
+Kisizi Falls registers a large number of tourists every year due to its history, read ab, and out by somewhoheardr of it for the first time.
 It’s an amazingly beautiful place you shouldn’t miss visiting while in Uganda.

 7. Sezibwa Falls in Mukono

-This is located in Mukono District in Uganda about 20 miles on the Kampala Jinja highway.
+This is located in Mukono District in Uganda, about 20 miles on the Kampala Jinja highway.
 It’s a heritage site affiliated with the Buganda kingdom.
-The falls are on the river Ssezibwa which flows from between lake Victoria and Lake Kyoga.
-The falls are at a height of about 7 meters high.
+The falls are on the river Ssezib, which flows from between Lake Victoria and Lake Kyoga.
+The falls are at a height of about 7 meters.

-The way water fights for its way through creates an audible hissing sound.
-The falls’ beautiful scenery covered with evergreen vegetation is accompanied by a range of wildlife, including animals and birds.
+The way water finds its way through creates an audible hissing sound.
+The falls’ beautiful scenery, covered with evergreen vegetation is acco, is accompanied by a range of wildlife, including animals and birds.
 Not only the falls the site has to offer, but you will also encounter a history of the Buganda culture, where you’ll see ancient caves.
 The site also offers activities like;

-Rock climbing: the big naturally laid rock all around seem hard to hike on but with the urge of wanting to see how it actually looks at the top, one will, by all means, get to the top and it will be all ways look extremely beautiful not only to my eyes but to your eyes too.
+Rock climbing: the big naturally laid rock all around seems hard to hike on, but with the urge of wanting to see what it looks like at the top, one will, by all means, get to the top.
+It will always look extremely beautiful, not only to my eyes but to your eyes too.

-Being a site affiliated with the Buganda kingdom, you will encounter more of the cultural activities like visiting the shrines where worshipping takes place and you’ll also see some of the local things used in worshipping such as backCloth, beans, and coffee to mention a few.
+Being a site affiliated with the Buganda kingdom, you will encounter more of the cultural activities, like visiting the shrines where worship takes place, and you’ll also see some of the local things used in worship, as backcloth, beans, and coffee, to name a few.

 The site also offers a camping site to visitors who would love to do some camping.
-Just a few meters from the falls lies a beautiful site one can decide to spend time escaping the usual noisy town hotels, cities, and so on.
+Just a few meters from the falls lies a beautiful site, where, candecidee to spend time escaping the usual noisy town hotels, cities, and so on.

-To all bird lovers out there, at the very site, you will be able to visually access a variety of different bird species such as; olive sunbird, woodland KingFishers, parrots, red-eyed dove, little green sunbird, great blue turaco, black and white mankins cutting the list short.
+To all bird lovers out there, at the very site, you will be able to visually access a variety of different bird species such as olive sunbirds, woodland KingFishers, parrots, red-eyed doves, little green sunbirds, great blue turaco, black and white mankimannikinsing the list short.
 Why miss this spot on your visit to Uganda???
 Sure, it’s quite amazing.

 8. Sisiyi waterfalls in Kapchorwa